zhmcclient/zhmc-prometheus-exporter/docs/errors.rst

 .. code-block:: bash

     $ zhmc_prometheus_exporter
-    Error: Cannot find exporter config file ...
+    Error: Cannot find exporter config file /etc/zhmc-prometheus-exporter/config.yaml: ...

 The exporter config file does not exist.

-You need to create an exporter config file as described in :ref:`Quickstart`.
+You need to create an exporter config file as described in :ref:`Exporter config file`.

 YAML syntax error in exporter config file
 -----------------------------------------